rasa/nirsoft_installer/README.md

 # nirsoft_installer

-nirsoft_installer lets you download and install most of the freeware applications available at http://nirsoft.net.
+nirsoft_installer downloads and installs most of the freeware applications available at http://nirsoft.net.

 nirsoft_installer looks in the directory where nirsoft_installer.exe is for